trevorkarn/todayilearned/_posts/2024-07-14-that-can-be-arranged.md

 (Image from Wikipedia, courtesy of Christine Matthews under the Creative Commons Attribution-Share Alike 2.0 Generic license)

-Usually we think about the hand on a clock moving, but Albert Einstien, who discovered the theory of relativity, would have told us that we can think of the clock itself moving, with the hand always pointing straight up like it was midnight, then every hour, the clock would rotate counter clockwise one tick.
+Usually we think about the hand on a clock moving, but Albert Einstein, who discovered the theory of relativity, would have told us that we can think of the clock itself moving, with the hand always pointing straight up like it was midnight, then every hour, the clock would rotate counter clockwise one tick.
 So the group \\(\mathbb{Z}/24\\) encodes the symmetry of the hours in the day.

 <img
     style="display: block;